sharetribe/flex-docs/src/docs/concepts-transactions/reviews/index.md

 updated: 2022-08-17
 category: concepts-transaction-process
 ingress:
-  This article introduces reviews in the Flex marketplace, why they are important, and how they relate to the transaction process.
+  This article introduces reviews in the Sharetribe marketplace, why they are important, and how they relate to the transaction process.
 published: true
 ---

-Flex marketplaces use reviews to create social proof and transparency for the marketplace.
+Sharetribe marketplaces use reviews to create social proof and transparency for the marketplace.
 Reviews are important for all kinds of marketplaces.
 Provider reviews encourage customers to order well-rated listings, and customer reviews encourage providers to accept business from well-rated customers.

-In Flex, reviews can have a rating between 1-5, as well as text content.
+In Sharetribe, reviews can have a rating between 1-5, as well as text content.
 By default, reviews are given at the end of a transaction.

 The customer reviews the transaction's listing.
 Since providers can have several different listings, this way the review targets the actual